lanl/LaGriT/docs/pages/docs/commands/ADDMESH.md

  the tet grid that fit into one quad face of the hex grid).
 Pyramid elements will be constructed in the region where the two meshes join.

- **`excavate`** - The circumscribed sphere of each triangle of mesh2 is computed and any vertex in mesh1 that falls inside one of the circumscribed spheres is removed along with any cells of mesh1 associated with the removed vertices.  mesh1 must be a 3D mesh (of any geometry) and mesh2 must be a 2D triangular mesh.
+ **`excavate`** - The circumscribed sphere of each triangle of mesh2 is computed and any node in mesh1 that falls inside one of the circumscribed spheres is marked as a dudded node, along with any cells of mesh1 associated with these nodes.  mesh1 must be a 3D mesh (of any geometry) and mesh2 must be a 2D triangular mesh.
 This then excavates an area in mesh1 around mesh2, such that the surface could then be inserted into the 3D mesh (such as to insert a fault into a background terrain mesh).
 The